A New Trump Rule Could Weaken A Civil Rights Era Housing Discrimination Law

 "In the white communities that we looked at, the story was completely different," she says.
 "The grass was mowed, the doors were secure, the windows were not broken, we didn't see trash and debris."

 Bank of America said in a statement that it denies the claims in the lawsuit.
-"Our commitment to sustainable homeownership for low- to moderate-income and multicultural clients and communities has always been a hallmark of Bank of America." it said.
+"Our commitment to sustainable homeownership for low- to moderate-income and multicultural clients and communities has always been a hallmark of Bank of America," it said.

 But in a disparate impact lawsuit, you don't have to show that a company meant to discriminate.
-The company might have had the best of intentions, but still have adopted a policy that has an unequal outcome with a discriminatory effect.
+The company might have had the best of intentions but still have adopted a policy that has an unequal outcome with a discriminatory effect.

 Rice says these types of Fair Housing Act cases go back more than 40 years.
 In 2015, the Supreme Court upheld the use of disparate impact while imposing some limitations.
 But many corporations and conservatives don't like this legal approach.

 "There are always going to be racially disproportionate results for any policy," says Roger Clegg, president of the Center for Equal Opportunity, a conservative think tank that focuses on civil rights issues.
-Clegg, who worked in the Justice Department in the Reagan and George H.W.
+Clegg, who worked in the Justice Department in the Ronald Reagan and George H.W.
 Bush administrations, says these disparate impact cases are often unfair to defendants because the cases find discrimination where it's not actually happening.

 "If you have a landlord who says, 'I'm not going to rent to people with a history of violent crime,' " he says.
 "The fact that that has a racially disproportionate result does not make it discrimination."